Natron: Importance in antiquity

-Natron is an ingredient for making a distinct color called Egyptian blue, and also as the flux in Egyptian faience.
-It was used along with sand and lime in ceramic and glass-making by the Romans and others at least until AD 640.
+Natron is an ingredient in the making of a distinct color called Egyptian blue, and also as the flux in Egyptian faience.
+It was used along with sand and lime in ceramic and glass making by the Romans and others until at least AD 640.
 The mineral was also employed as a flux to solder precious metals together.

 Decline in use

 Most of natron's uses both in the home and by industry were gradually replaced with closely related sodium compounds and minerals.
 Natron's detergent properties are now commercially supplied by soda ash (pure sodium carbonate), the mixture's chief compound ingredient, along with other chemicals.
-Soda ash also replaced natron in glass-making.
+Soda ash also replaced natron in the ancient glass trade.
 Some of its ancient household roles are also now filled by ordinary baking soda, which is sodium bicarbonate, natron's other key ingredient.

 Chemistry of hydrated sodium carbonate

-Natron is also the mineralogical name for the compound sodium carbonate decahydrate (Na_{2}CO_{3}·10H_{2}O), which is the main component in historical natron.Sodium carbonate decahydrate has a specific gravity of 1.42 to 1.47 and a Mohs hardness of 1.
+Natron is also the mineralogical name for the compound sodium carbonate decahydrate (Na_{2}CO_{3}·10H_{2}O), which is the main component in historical natron.
+Sodium carbonate decahydrate has a specific gravity of 1.42 to 1.47 and a Mohs hardness of 1.
 It crystallizes in the monoclinic-domatic crystal system, typically forming efflorescences and encrustations.

 The term hydrated sodium carbonate is commonly used to encompass the monohydrate (Na_{2}CO_{3}·H_{2}O), the decahydrate and the heptahydrate (Na_{2}CO_{3}·7H_{2}O), but is often used in industry to refer to the decahydrate only.
 Both the hepta- and the decahydrate effloresce (lose water) in dry air and are partially transformed into the monohydrate thermonatrite Na_{2}CO_{3}·H_{2}O.